smerker/Merker_Chandler_JAE/README.md

 # Merker_Chandler_JAE

-Data and code for a N-mixture model in JAGS used in paper:
+Data and code for the paper:

 Merker, S.A and Chandler, R.B.
 In Press.
 An experimental test of the Allee effects range limitation hypothesis.
 Journal of Animal Ecology.

-The file [JAE-data.gzip](JAE-data.gzip) contains the data required to run the model, including:
+The file [JAE-data.gzip](JAE-data.gzip) contains the data required to run the N-mixture models, including:
 1) scaled and center covariates of detection
-2) a 3 dimensional array containing counts of Canada warbler (*Cardellina canadensis*) at 71 point count locations over 4 years
+2) 3-dimensional array containing counts of Canada warbler (*Cardellina canadensis*) at 71 point count locations over 4 years
-3) A climate PCA derived from PRISM data.
+3) principal component representing climate gradient derived from PRISM data.

-From R, you can load the data with the command `load("JAE-data.gzip")`.
+From [R](https://www.r-project.org/), you can load the data with the command `load("JAE-data.gzip")`.

-The JAGS code is in the file [Abundance_EN_clim-trt-D.jag](Abundance_EN_clim-trt-D.jag)
+The [JAGS](https://sourceforge.net/projects/mcmc-jags/files/) code is in the file [Abundance_EN_clim-trt-D.jag](Abundance_EN_clim-trt-D.jag).
+This is just one of models included in the paper.

-[Merker_Chandler_Appendices.Rmd](Merker_Chandler_Appendices.Rmd) is an Rmarkdown file for the appendices of the article
+[Merker_Chandler_Appendices.Rmd](Merker_Chandler_Appendices.Rmd) is an Rmarkdown file for the appendices of the article.

 ## DOI